What is Thalassemia?

-Our Thalassemia Control Program is a free service which was started in 2010, initially funded by NRHM and thereafter being supported by funding from TTK Prestige Ltd.
+BMST’s Thalassemia control program was started in 2010 is a free service initially funded by NRHM, and continuing with funding from TTK Prestige Ltd.

-Close relatives of Thalassemia patients are counselled & given information on Thalassemia & its prevention.
-Their blood samples are collected and tested for Thalassemia carrier status by Haemoglobin variant analysis and Mutational analysis as needed.
+Close relatives of Thalassemia patients are counseled and given information on Thalassemia and its prevention.
+Their blood samples are collected and tested for Thalassemia carrier status by Hemoglobin variant analysis and Mutational analysis as needed.

-Carriers of Thalassemia gene are given preventive genetic counselling including pre-marital testing of spouse-to-be and pre-natal diagnosis.
+Carriers of Thalassemia gene are given preventive genetic counseling including pre-marital testing of spouse-to-be and pre-natal diagnosis.